Prana Stretch Zion II Pants Review

 What Other Hiking Pants Should You Consider?

-Though the Zion II has unique pocket formats, the Royal Robbins Alpine Road and Outdoor Research Ferrosi are also highly practical options with a leg pocket.
-If you like Prana but want a simpler pant, the Brion II is a super stylish option.
-Lastly, an even warmer model is the REI Activator 3.0, which can keep you covered well into the shoulder seasons.
+Though the Stretch Zion II has unique pocket formats, the Royal Robbins Alpine Road and Outdoor Research Ferrosi are also highly practical options with a leg pocket.
+If you love having a wide array of pockets, the REI Co-Op Sahara Convertible is a great option, and has zip-off lower legs that turn into shorts.
+If you like Prana's style but want simpler pants, the Brion II is a good-looking option.